Register ETLBox license key

 To register your license key with ETLBox, you have 3 options:

-Set up a user-wide, machine-wide or process-wide environment variable.
-The name of the Environment variable must be
+Set up a user-wide, machine-wide or process-wide environment variable with the name

 Azure functions/web app or other azure services: